 Clean Solar Panels with the Proper Products and Procedures

 If you need to clean your solar panels yourself, make sure to exercise caution for personal safety and use the correct tools.
 Use soft, lukewarm water and a non-abrasive sponge for cleaning the panels—applying cold water can result in thermal shock and damage, and hard water might leave white residue behind that could affect performance.
 If the grime is a little more stubborn, you can use a mild soap, such as laundry detergent.
-For roof panels, use a telescopic pole, so you don’t have to climb onto the roof.
+For roof panels, use a telescopic pole so you don’t have to climb onto the roof.

 When cleaning your panels, make sure to shut down the entire solar system and wait for the panels to cool.
 If you have roof panels, disconnect or block off any gutters or rainwater collections to ensure no run-off or dirty water flows into your tank.
-Choose a mild day to avoid your panels from cracking when applying the cool water to the hot glass.
+Choose a mild day to prevent your panels from cracking when applying the cool water to the hot glass.
 Early morning is typically the best time of day for cleaning solar panels, as well as a cool evening or overcast day.

 Don’t Use a Pressure Washer or Abrasive Products